ldproxy/editor/README.md

 ## Current state

-- The current stable release is `v1.1.0`.
+- The current stable release is `v2.0.0`.
-- It is available as a pre-release on the VS Code Marketplace (currently only for macOS and Linux).
+- It is available on the VS Code Marketplace for macOS, Linux and Windows.
 - It can be used as a web application with the docker image that contains an open source version of VS Code for the Web.

 ### Features

-- Command `Create new entities`: provides a graphical wizard to automatically generate provider and service configurations from data sources.
+- Command `Create Configuration Files`: provides a graphical wizard to automatically generate provider and service configurations from data sources and to generate value configurations (currently only MapLibre styles).
-- Command `Create new values`: provides a graphical wizard to automatically generate value configurations, currently only MapLibre styles.
 - IntelliSense: autocompletion, shows available properties in YAML configuration files.
 - Syntax checks: detects unknown or deprecated properties in YAML configuration files.
 - Tooltips: shows documentation for properties in YAML configuration files.

 ### Limitations

-- The extension is not yet available for Windows, only MacOS and Linux are supported for now.
 - The workspace root needs to be a ldproxy store directory for the extension to work properly.
 Parent directories that contain multiple store directories are not yet supported, and neither are multi-root workspaces.
-- Tile Providers cannot be generated yet.

-### Outlook

-- `v2.0.0` general availability of the extension for VS Code Desktop (macOS, Windows, Linux), no known limitations

 ## Installation